jackofall1232/adambox/readme.txt

 == Usage ==

-Insert the shortcode anywhere you want the moderation box to appear:
+Insert the shortcode anywhere you want the live chat chatbox to appear:

 `[adambox]`